 © Bartek Wolinski/Red Bull Content Pool

-There's a lot of confusing jargon used on the MTB slopestyle scene – read our quick and simple guide so you can stop pretending to know what everyone's talking about!
+There's a lot of confusing jargon used on the MTB Slopestyle scene – use our quick and simple guide so you can stop pretending to know what everyone is talking about!

-You see them flying through the air, spinning bike and body in multiple directions, and hear the commentators excitedly shouting, “Look at that backflip double barspin to tuck no hander!” or “That’s a world first cash roll tailwhip!” – and you have absolutely no idea what they are talking about.
+You see riders flying through the air, spinning their bikes and bodies in multiple directions, and hear the commentators excitedly shouting, “look at that backflip double barspin to tuck no hander!” or “that’s a world first cash roll tailwhip!” – and you have absolutely no idea what they are talking about.
+We get it!

 Cam Zink's Red Bull Rampage backflip

 A barspin is pretty much what it sounds like – a spin of the bars.
 The rider throws the handlebars a full rotation (360 degrees) before catching them again.
-This can be done one, two, three, four or even five(!!) times, as Emil Johansson showed us in 2017 as he landed the world’s first backflip quint barspin at Audi Nines.
+This can be done one, two, three, four or even five(!!) times, as Emil Johansson showed us last year as he landed the world’s first backflip quint barspin at Nine Knights.

-A bit like the dance move, but on a bike.
+A bit like the dance move, but done on a bike.
 A can-can is when the rider takes one foot off the pedal and kicks the leg over the top tube.
-Brandon Semenuk is the king of the One-Footed Can.
-This trick's usually used in combination with other tricks, including backflips.
-You can also do a no-foot can when you take both feet off the pedals so that both legs are on one side of the bike.
+Brandon Semenuk is the king of the one-footed can, and this trick is usually used in combination with other tricks, including backflips.

 Like a backflip but forwards.
 The ride throws bike and body forwards in a full rotation until facing the original direction again.